 What to Expect in A Session and Afterwards

-If you wear leggings or shorts, you won’t even need to undress.
+If you wear leggings or shorts, there is minimal need to undress.
 If it is your first time, I take a thorough history and do a postural assessment to see where the stress lines are in your body.
 I start each session with a postural assessment and will often check during and after the session to see if we have yet achieved any noticeable changes.

 I may show you some simple exercises that can be a helpful support for you in between sessions.
 I’ll also show you better ways to sit down and get up from a chair, or better ways to lift, stand or even breathe.

-The session usually consists of a blend of Bowen, Emmett and microcurrent – whatever it’ll take to get you out of pain faster.
+The session usually consists of a blend of Bowen moves and microcurrent therapy — whatever it’ll take to get you out of pain faster.
 If you’re unable to lie on your stomach, I can do part or all of the session seated or even standing.

 “The moves are so gentle but go so deep.” —From several of my clients.